ZikeX/MyMobileCleaner/README.md

 [Do you have or care about the same problem ?](https://v2ex.com/t/188500)

-With MyMobileCleaner, now it is not a problem.
+With iDeviceCleaner, now it is not a problem.

 ![screenshot](screenshot/screenshot.gif)